Revamping content discovery to increase engagement and unlock revenue

 Client Feedback

-After 6 weeks of research, we presented our findings to the Founder of IDbGLAM, discussing technical feasibility and our design’s focus on long-term sustainability, especially as the company grows in the GLAM sector.
-Although our approach deviated from the current business model, the client was impressed and appreciated our contributions to strengthening the company’s foundation.
+After 6 weeks of research, findings were presented to the Founder of IDbGLAM, discussing technical feasibility and the design’s focus on long-term sustainability, especially as the company grows in the GLAM sector.
+Although the approach deviated from the current business model, the client was impressed and appreciated our contributions to strengthening the company’s foundation.

 “I can see the effort you’ve all put into this, and I truly appreciate the time and dedication.
 It’s better than I expected, and it feels great to know others see its value too.
 I’m really satisfied with how it’s turned out!”